openxc/openxc-message-format/README.md

 These signal names are a part of the OpenXC specification, although some manufacturers may support custom message names.

+*Note: When compiling for platforms using Bluetooth LE, all signals below will have frequencies of 0.5 Hz due to bandwidth limitations.*

 * steering_wheel_angle
     * numerical, -600 to +600 degrees
     * 10Hz